NewDawn0/pac/README.md

 ### Constraints

 - The version must be in a single file and must compile to the pac executable
-- The version must at least support either macOS or Linux
+- The version must support at least macOS or Linux
 - All the figures objects (eg. Pac-Man, Ghosts, ...) must be stored separately and cannot be initially stored with colour formatting

 ### Adding your version